Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

 for all $u$ for which (\ref{extendedtransform}) is defined, and $\alpha(\tau)$, $\beta(\tau)$ following the Riccati system of ODEs\footnote{$(\beta(\tau)^T \Sigma_1 \beta(\tau))^k:=\beta(\tau)^T \Sigma_1^k \beta(\tau), \; k=1, \ldots ,n.$}:

 for $\tau \leq t $, with boundary conditions $\beta(t)=u$ and $\alpha(t)=0$.
 By choosing one notices that:

-The solvability of equations (\ref{odeQ1})-(\ref{odeQ2}) is discussed and characterized in Grasselli and Tebaldi \cite{GrasselliTebaldi}.
-What we have just shown is that the class of the exponential affine processes and that of the DTC L\'evy processes intersect in the class of the DTC processes whose instantaneous activity rates are given by affine jump diffusions.
+The solvability of equations (\ref{odeQ1})-(\ref{odeQ2}) is discussed and characterized in Grasselli and Tebaldi (2007).
+What we have just shown is that the class of the exponentially-affine processes and that of the DTC L\'evy processes intersect in the class of the DTC processes whose instantaneous activity rates are given by affine jump diffusions of the form (\ref{state})-(\ref{affdiffparameters}).

 We remark that $\tilde Y_t$ implicitly defines a price process $S_t$ through the instantaneous activity rates and the change of measure martingale $M_t$ accounting for the dependence structure between the time changes and the underlying L\'evy process.
-The augmented diffusion $\tilde Y_t$ is an \emph{exponentially-affine decoupled time change}; all the models reviewed so far fall under this category.
-Another example of a model that can be represented in this form is the ``double jump model'' of \cite{DPS}, given by a jump diffusion having stationary jump intensity, whose stochastic volatility is itself a jump diffusion process having same intensity as the stock.
+The augmented diffusion $\tilde Y_t$ is an \emph{exponentially-affine decoupled time change}; all the models reviewed so far fall under this category\footnote{A model that can be written in DTC form falling outside this intersection is the linear quadratic-affine model by Santa Clara and Yan, \cite{SantaClaraYan}.
+However, such model does not possess an analytically tractable transform to be used for pricing purposes.}.
+Another example of a model that can be represented in this form is the ``double jump model'' of Duffie \emph{et al.} (2000), given by a jump diffusion with stationary jump intensity, whose stochastic volatility is itself a jump diffusion process having the same intensity as the stock.